scho/gameoflife/README.md

-C# implementation of Conway#s Game of Life
+Conway's Game of Life in C#
 ==========

 This is a simple console application.